30 Best Anti-Inflammatory Foods

 Tomatoes are a great source of lycopene, an antioxidant that protects your brain and fights depression-causing inflammation.
 Because lycopene lives in tomato skins, you’ll get more of the stuff if you throw a handful of cherry tomatoes into your next salad instead of slicing up one full-size tomato.
 And if you’re not a fan of the tart, raw tomatoes, don’t sweat it; Research has proven that processed tomatoes have an even higher amount of lycopene than the fresh ones.
 Whatever your choice, enjoy them with a little olive oil, which has been shown to increase fat-soluble lycopene absorption.

 With 9 grams of healthy fats (including inflammation-quelling ALA omega-3s) alongside a whopping 11 grams of fiber and 4 grams of protein per ounce, chia seeds can stabilize blood sugar, boost weight loss, suppress appetite, and even help keep your body hydrated throughout the day.
 Put them all together, and you have an inflammation-fighting superfood.
-According to a study in the European Journal of Clinical Nutrition, loafs of bread supplemented with increasing doses of chia seeds were found to decrease spikes in blood sugar in a dose-dependent manner.
+Plus, the Harvard School of Public Health suggests chia seeds can decrease spikes in blood sugar in a dose-dependent manner.
 Post-eating blood sugar spikes have been implicated in causing increases in inflammation due to the overproduction of inflammatory free radicals called reactive oxygen species (ROS).
-Fit chia seeds into your diet in any one of these 45 Best-Ever Chia Pudding Recipes for Weight Loss!

 Pineapple contains bromelain, the enzyme which acts as a meat tenderizer as well as a powerful anti-inflammatory.
 What researchers have noted is that many anti-inflammatory foods act not necessarily by reducing inflammation directly, but by alleviating symptoms that can eventually cause inflammation.
 Bromelain has been found to be beneficial in reducing asthmatic symptoms through decreasing the spread of proinflammatory metabolites and relieving post-exercise inflammation by helping to repair and resolve muscle soreness through its significant levels of potassium.
 While all parts of the pineapple contain this magical compound, most of the bromelain in pineapple is in the stem.
 Because the stem is a little on the tough side, you can blend or juice the core with the sweeter flesh to reap the bloat-beating benefits.
-Try it in our Pina Colada Smoothie, it’s one of our 15 Healthy, 5-Ingredient Breakfast Ideas.
+Try it in our Pina Colada Smoothie, it’s one of our healthy, 5-ingredient breakfast ideas.

 Brown rice, quinoa, millet, and amaranth all are packed with fiber that helps produce butyrate, a fatty acid that turns off genes related to inflammation and insulin resistance.
 The high B vitamin content of whole grains (which is nearly entirely lost during the refinement process) also helps reduce the inflammatory hormone homocysteine in the body.
 Not only that but high fiber foods also suppress appetite.
 According to a team of international researchers, a molecule called acetate is naturally released when fiber is digested.
 Acetate then travels to the brain, where it signals us to stop eating.
 And if you eat less, you’re less likely to be taking in more pro-inflammatory foods.